AdobeDocs/commerce-marketplace/src/pages/guides/sellers/developer-register.md

 ## Step 3: Select the type of account

 Your Commerce Marketplace developer account can be set up as an individual or company.
-All extensions and themes that are developed by a single company should be managed under the same account.
+All listings that are developed by a single company should be managed under the same account.

 When prompted, select the type of account you want to create, and click **Choose**.
 Then, follow the appropriate instructions to complete the profile for the account.